btmartin721/SNPio/snpio/docs/source/getting_started.rst

 .. code-block:: python

-  from snpio import SNPioMultiQCReport
+  from snpio import SNPioMultiQC

-  report = SNPioMultiQCReport.build(
+  report = SNPioMultiQC.build(
       prefix="my_report",
       output_dir="results/multiqc",
-      overwrite=True
+      overwrite=True,
   )

 .. note::

-  ``SNPioMultiQCReport`` should not be initialized directly.
-Instead, use it without parentheses followed by calling the `build()` method to generate the report from the current session's results.
+  ``SNPioMultiQC`` should not be initialized directly.
+Instead, use it **without parentheses** followed by calling the `build()` method to generate the report from the current session's results.

 .. tip::

-    ``SNPioMultiQCReport`` should be called **after** all filtering and analysis steps are complete.
+    ``SNPioMultiQC`` should be called **after** all filtering and analysis steps are complete.
 It collects results from the current session and generates a comprehensive report of all filtering and analysis results.

 This creates a self-contained `.html` report with interactive visualizations, significance summaries, and analysis metadata.